magna-sec/Ptah/README.md

 ## Windows:
 The Windows Active Directory enviroment deploys randomly selected misconfigurations.
 This leads to interesting attack paths, for example:

-User member of GroupA -> GroupA has control over groupB -> GroupB is part of the DAs.
+**Bob member of GroupA -> GroupA has control over groupB -> GroupB is part of the DAs.**

 Though of course this is totally randomly, so the possibilties are huge.

-Can also supply the attacker with a random beacon from a random workstation.
-This is to simulate a random member of staff executing malicious code.
+`Ptah` is also able to supply the attacker with a beacon from a random workstation.
+This is to simulate a random member of staff being phished.

 Can currently deploy:
 - Windows Active Directory
-- Active Directory misconfigs (random)
+- Active Directory misconfigurations (random)
 - Windows 10
 - IIS
 - ADCS - With ESC1 vulnerable certificate template